 Does being in Concourse mean that you can’t take classes outside the program?

-No. Only three core courses (including the seminar) need be taken within Concourse in the fall and spring semesters.
-In order to complete General Institute Requirements (GIRs) Concourse students will take at least one “mainstream” class with some students opting for more.
+No. Only three core courses (including the seminar) need be taken within Concourse in the fall semester, and two in the spring.
+In order to complete General Institute Requirements (GIRs), Concourse students will take at least one “mainstream” class with some students opting for more.

-Yes, you must be a freshman to be in Concourse, but, many of our students return and play active roles in the greater Concourse community as upper-class mentors, tutors, and graders.
+Yes, you must be a first-year to be in Concourse, but many of our students return and play active roles in the greater Concourse community as upper-class mentors, tutors, graders, and community organizers.